-- Additional groundwater data collection and analysis is necessary for the evaluation of the monitored natural attenuation (MNA) option. - Additional CCR treatability is necessary for the evaluation of the use of chemical amendment to treat CCR as part of Alternative #6 Consolidate and Cap with Chemical Amendment. - Additional groundwater treatability is necessary for the evaluation of the use of reactive barriers as part of Alternative #8 Consolidate and Cap with Barrier Wall.
+- Evaluation of the MNA. - Treatability evaluation of CCR with a chemical amendment as part of Alternative #6 Consolidate and Cap with Chemical Amendment. - Treatability evaluation of groundwater for the evaluation of the use of reactive barriers as part of Alternative #8 Consolidate and Cap with Barrier Wall.